 Treatments are always specific to an individual.
-The physical and emotional characteristics of an individual are assessed along with identifying the predominant dosha.
+The physician assesses the physical and emotional characteristics of an individual along with identifying the predominant dosha.
 Ayurveda identifies three types of doshas: Vata, Pitta, and Kapha; every person has one dominant dosha among the three.
 Based on the assessment and the kind of illness, your physician proposes a treatment plan.

 The treatment can either be one or a combination of Diet modification, Massage therapy, Ayurveda therapies such as Panchakarma, Nasya, etc. and Ayurvedic medicines.

 You Might Also Like: Panchakarma – All You Need To Know

 5. What are Ayurvedic medicines made out of?